-In this post, we talk about how writers can get the most out of research.
+In this post, we talk about how writers can get the most out of their research.

-How Writers Can Get The Most Out Of Research
+How Writers Can Get The Most Out Of Their Research

 Unless you are a doctor like Robin Cook and now write medical thrillers, or a lawyer like John Grisham, and now write legal thrillers, you will probably have to do your homework.
 If your story has a historical setting, research is crucial for bringing a forgotten era to life with authenticity and vibrancy.